josephdburdick/BEWD_NYC_5/README.md

 *	Follow the questions/prompts and complete the files.

 *	To let your instructional team know your work is ready for grading, use the [homework submission form](__ENTER LINK HERE__).
-You will need a link to your homework that should be posted on GitHub.
+You will need a link to your homework on GitHub.

 	*	If submitting Ruby HW, answer the questions in the [homework](Homework/) folder.